 FAQs

-The typical ways laminate flooring can get damaged include heavy furniture being dragged or dropped causing scratches or gouges, water damage from leaks, spills or high humidity, as well as incorrect installation.
-Using improper adhesives will result in loose, uneven-laid laminate, which can cause tears and rips at the seams over time.
-Other ways it can become damaged also include exposure to UV rays that will discolour the flooring over time.
+Laminate floors get damaged by heavy furniture being dragged or dropped causing scratches or gouges, water damage from leaks and spills, as well as wear and tear due to incorrect installation.
+Other ways it can become damaged include exposure to UV rays that will discolour the flooring over time

-Depending on the type of damage sustained to your laminate flooring, there are several means to repair it.
-Cleaning your laminate floors will involve using a soft cloth or mop and a mild cleaning solution to get rid of any dirt or debris.
-For loose and hollow flooring, a laminate floor repair kit is the best option.
-Larger damages, such as tears, might require you to replace the damaged section of the floor.
-Sealing seams that have come apart over time can be fixed with Fix-A-Floor adhesive – for more information on how to use our strong repair adhesive, visit our guidance page.
+A laminate floor repair kit is the best option for hollow and loose flooring.
+Larger damages might require you to replace the damaged section of the floor.
+Sealing seams that have come apart can be repaired with Fix-A-Floor adhesive – for more information on how to use our strong repair adhesive, visit our guidance page.

 While our adhesive doesn’t contain any toxic substances and has an extremely low viscosity, we recommend keeping children and pets from handling or going near the adhesive.
 The laminate floor repair kit also contains several small and sharp pieces that could be harmful.